Welcome new players!

 Like any other sport, organized Scrabble has its own unique terms that are not common outside the game.
 We have done our best to document them in a Scrabble Glossary.
 We encourage you to check it out. —Learning the lingo will help you achieve a better understanding of the game.

-At some point you should consider joining the National Scrabble Association.
-Joining the NSA won't make you a better player and is not necessary to play in an organized Scrabble club, but the benefits are many.
+At some point you should consider joining the North American Scrabble Players Association (NASPA).
+Joining NASPA won't make you a better player and is not necessary to play in an organized Scrabble club, but membership allows you to play in sanctioned NASPA clubs and tournaments anywhere in North America.

 As your games start to improve, you will probably work out your own method of absorbing new words.
 However, several books that outline Scrabble study systems are available as well.
 Check the links section of the site for a list of them.